 Owner/ annuitant Successor annuitant Beneficiary Income option Deceased Income at death At death Tax implications Tom Carol John Single life Tom The income ends.
 Carol becomes the owner/ annuitant of the contract.
-Tax slips are issued to Tom reporting any amounts paid to a new lifetime guaranteed income based on her age, s the current market value o the contract and the curren Carol may choose to receive a new lifetime guaranteed income based on her age, sex, the current market value of the contract and the current income rates. him before his death.
-Tom Tom Carol John John Joint life Joint life Tom The income continues unchanged Carol becomes the owner/ annuitant of the contract.
-Tax slips are issued to Tom reporting any amounts paid to him before his death. to Carol.
+Tax slips are issued to Tom reporting any amounts paid to Carol may choose to receive a new lifetime guaranteed income based on her age, sex, the current market value of the contract and the current income rates. him before his death.
+Tom Carol John Joint life Tom The income continues unchanged to Carol.
+Carol becomes the owner/ annuitant of the contract.
+Tax slips are issued to Tom reporting any amounts paid to him before his death.
 Tax slips are issued to Carol for all payments received after the date of death.